Best Practices to Improve Your Ecommerce Order Fulfillment Process

 What Is the Ecommerce Order Fulfillment Process?

 Order fulfillment is sometimes called inventory fulfillment or supply chain fulfillment.
 It is the process that occurs between taking a customer’s order and sending the products to the customer.
-The order fulfillment operation includes warehousing, processing new orders, item packing, and shipping products.
-A successful order fulfillment process enables businesses to deliver customers’ orders on time accurately.
+The ecommerce order fulfillment operation includes warehousing, processing new orders, item packing, and shipping products.
+A successful order fulfillment method enables businesses to deliver customers’ orders on time and accurately.

 First, let’s take a look at the standard steps that make up the ecommerce order fulfillment process.
 For most businesses, the steps include: